Abnormal bowel wall attenuation patterns on CT scan can be grouped under five categories:

 The hyperattenuating ring sign is a sign that has been described with epiploic appendagitis and refers to a hyperattenuating ring of visceral peritoneum surrounding a inflammed epiploic appendix 1.
 On CT it can be seen as a ring of soft tissue surrounding a region of fat attenuation adjacent to ...

 Hypercontracting (nutcracker) oesophagus is a motility disorder of the oesophagus.
-This condition is primarily diagnosed with manometry with high intra-oesopahgeal pressure and normal peristalsis.
+This condition is primarily diagnosed with manometry with high intra-oesophageal pressure and normal peristalsis.
 Most patients will have a normal barium swallow.

 The ice pick sign is a smooth tapered narrowing of the upstream pancreatic duct distal to the pancreatic lesion seen frequently in benign pancreatic lesions such as a focal autoimmune pancreatitis, this is due to the extrinsic narrowing of the duct secondary to periductal fibrosis and inflammati...

-Intramural gas, also known as pneumatosis intestinalis, refers to gas within the wall of the bowel.
+Intramural bowel gas, also known as pneumatosis intestinalis, refers to the clinical or radiologically finding of gas within the wall of the bowel.

 Jejunoileal fold pattern reversal (a.k.a. jejunisation of the ileum) is one of the signs of coeliac disease, and is seen on small bowel follow-through studies as well as CT.
 The pattern is one of increased number of ileal folds and reduced number of jejunal folds 1,2, and is considered positive ...